inspectIT/inspectit-ocelot/README.md

 All you have to be done is to checkout this repository, install Docker on your machine and spin one of the prepared scenarios up:

-* `$ docker-compose -f inspectit-oce-demo/docker-compose-elastic.yml up`
+* `$ docker-compose -f inspectit-ocelot-demo/docker-compose-elastic.yml up`
-* `$ docker-compose -f inspectit-oce-demo/docker-compose-influxdb.yml up`
+* `$ docker-compose -f inspectit-ocelot-demo/docker-compose-influxdb.yml up`
-* `$ docker-compose -f inspectit-oce-demo/docker-compose-prometheus.yml up`
+* `$ docker-compose -f inspectit-ocelot-demo/docker-compose-prometheus.yml up`

 Check out the [documentation's demo section](http://docs.inspectit.rocks/releases/latest/#_demo_scenarios) for detailed information on each scenario.

 ## Installation

-Getting started with the inspectIT OCE Java agent is very easy!
+Getting started with the inspectIT Ocelot Java agent is very easy!

 First of all, you have to download the Java agent.
 You will find all released versions in the release section of this repository: https://github.com/inspectIT/inspectit-oce/releases

-The best way to use the inspectIT OCE Java agent is to attach it to your Java application during startup.
+The best way to use the inspectIT Ocelot Java agent is to attach it to your Java application during startup.
 This can be achieved using the `-javaagent` command-line option of your JVM and referencing the agent Jar:

-    $ java -javaagent:"/path/to/inspectit-oce-agent.jar" -jar my-java-program.jar
+    $ java -javaagent:"/path/to/inspectit-ocelot-agent.jar" -jar my-java-program.jar

 #### Attaching the Agent to a Running JVM

-We also support attaching the inspectIT OCE Java agent to an already running JVM.
+We also support attaching the inspectIT Ocelot Java agent to an already running JVM.
 In such a scenario the collection of metrics and traces will start from the point of the attachment.
 Please read the [documentation](http://docs.inspectit.rocks/releases/latest/#_attaching_the_agent_to_an_already_started_jvm) how this can be achieved.

 ## Configuration

-The inspectIT OCE Java agent offers a comprehensive configuration capability which allows you to customize practically all properties to your own needs.
+The inspectIT Ocelot Java agent offers a comprehensive configuration capability which allows you to customize practically all properties to your own needs.
 In addition, the agent also supports **hot reloading** for its configuration which makes it possible to modify individual configuration settings during runtime without having to restart the application, which is usually the case.

 The configuration hot reloading feature also allows you to start the agent in a kind of "standby state" with deactivated features and activate these at a later point in time.